ViniFarias/cccpharma/cccpharma-server/README.md

 # Backend

-In this project MySQL Server 5.7.21 was used, the development environment was the IntelliJ IDE Ultimate and we used Spring Boot.
+In this project we use the following technologies:

+* MySQL Server;
+* IntelliJ IDE Ultimate;
+* Spring Boot.

 # Api